We are committed to providing quality services that reflect the needs of our customers.

 Telephone 0845 600 9527

-Education Services complaints should be referred to the school in the first instance.
-If the complaint is not resolved at school level it can be escalated to a stage 2 complaint by contacting the Head of Education on 01786 442680.
+Schools Learning and Education complaints should be referred to the school in the first instance as a stage 1 complaint If the complaint is not resolved at school level it can be escalated to a formal investigation by asking the head of school or nursery to move the complaint to stage 2 complaint or by emailing us.

 Stirling Council is committed to ensuring that no one is discriminated against on grounds of